lkrryba/reading-journal/README.md

 ## 2024

 1. 📖 **Welcome to the Hyunam-Dong Bookshop** by Hwang Bo-reum ~ Korean bookshop where healing happens one book at a time
-2. 💊 **A Bitter Remedy** by MJ Tjia ~ Victorian-era Chinese herbalist combines medicine with detective work
+2. 💊 **A Bitter Remedy** by Alis Hawkins ~ Amongst the scholars, secrets and soporifics of Victorian Oxford, the truth can be a bitter pill to swallow….
 3. 🐂 **The Minotaur Takes a Cigarette Break** by Steven Sherrill ~ Mythical creature finds his place in the modern world
 4. 🎓 **Disorientation** by Elaine Hsieh Chou ~ Sharp academic satire about identity and authenticity
 5. 🍜 **Kamogawa Food Detectives** by Hisashi Kashiwai ~ Father-daughter duo solve mysteries through nostalgic meals